What is Heating Oil?

 There are three typically grades of heating oil you can order.

-Bioheat or Biodiesel Heating Oil, is Number 2 Heating Oil with a 20% blend of biodiesel or higher in it.
+“Bioheat” is a blend of biodiesel and petroleum diesel to make a lower emission and lower CO2 heating fuel.
+Typically Bioheat is Number 2 Heating Oil with a 20% blend of biodiesel or higher in it.
 It is a drop-in fuel for your heating oil furnace.
 There is no change other than routine maintenance is required.
 It is a cleaner burning fuel with a significant drop in CO2 emissions associated with your heating oil fuel consumption.

 Where do heating oil companies get their fuel?